 Over the last few years, I have dived into the culinary scene in Tempe, AZ.
 After discovering and experiencing several restaurants, I made up my mind on the best foodie spots.
-This is your ultimate foodie’s guide on where to eat in Tempe– whether you’re looking for the top brunch, dessert, lunch, dinner, romantic or ethnic restaurants.
-For the latest food and travel updates, make sure you’re following me on Instagram, @HappilyPinkBlog.
+This is the ultimate foodie’s guide on where to eat in Tempe– whether you’re looking for the top brunch, dessert, lunch, dinner, romantic or ethnic restaurants.
+For the latest food and travel adventures, follow me on Instagram, @HappilyPinkBlog.

-Before we get started, I want to point out that restaurants are doing their best to pivot.
-Most have adapted to a smaller menu.
+Before we get started, I want to point out that restaurants are doing their best to pivot during the pandemic.
+Most have adapted to a smaller menu and are short staffed.
 Please follow Tempe and business guidelines to keep everyone safe.

 Where to Eat in Tempe